Monday, 18 August 2025

 Another reason to save: Having money relieves money anxiety.

 In my early twenties I had a roommate who was always broke.
 He never had a lot of debt but his money always seemed to arrive the week after he spent it.
 One day I asked him why he was always broke.
 He didn’t really spend more than he made, he just never had any cash on hand and was always borrowing from friends for emergencies or surprise expenses.
 And he could always come up with money to pay it back the next month.
-He told me that if he were to die that day and hadn’t spent every cent he had made and every cent that he could borrow then he would feel like he miss some opportunity.
+He told me that if he were to die that day and hadn’t spent every cent he had made and every cent that he could borrow then he would feel like he missed some opportunity.

 I understood his choice.
 I didn’t agree with it, I thought it was short sighted, but at least it was thought out and not impulsive.
 I’ve always been inclined to save.
 Even if it’s only $20 a month.
 I get nervous if I spend every cent that comes in.
 I told him that the worst thing that could happen to him was to live beyond his working years.